-Prince Andrew Considered ‘Toxic’ To Royal Family New Report Claims
+Prince Andrew Considered ‘Toxic’ To Royal Family, New Report Claims

-Prince Andrew is reportedly considered “toxic” to the royal family claimed a new story published by The Sunday Times.
-The publication stated that the 60-year-old royal has not been asked to resume his patronages and official duties for the British monarchy since he stepped back from his duties in November 2019.
-This removal from his duties came after claims that the son of Queen Elizabeth had ties to sex offender Jeffrey Epstein.
+Prince Andrew is reportedly considered “toxic” to the royal family, claimed a new story published by The Sunday Times.
+The publication stated that the 60-year-old royal has not been asked to resume his patronages and official duties for the British monarchy since he stepped back in November 2019.
+This removal from duties came after claims that the son of Queen Elizabeth had ties to sex offender Jeffrey Epstein.

 The royal family has reportedly stood firm on their decision to remove Andrew from his positions.
 The Sunday Times reported that the royal family “has no plans to review” their stance on the matter at the moment.

-“The prince hoped his status change would be temporary, but those hopes have disappeared,” stated a quote from the published report regarding Andrew’s role within the monarchy moving forward.
+“The prince hoped his status change would be temporary, but those hopes have disappeared,” according to the report regarding Andrew’s role within the monarchy moving forward.

 View this post on Instagram